shivannis/xandr-docs-public/xandr-docs/articles/monetize/valuation.md

 Our valuation algorithms determine the appropriate price for an auction based on the likelihood that an event that the advertiser values (a click, a view, a video complete, or a conversion) will occur.
-Through research and testing, the Xandr Data Science team has determined the features and signals that have the most significant impact for accurately calculating the likelihood of an event.
+Through research and testing, the Microsoft Advertising Data Science team has determined the features and signals that have the most significant impact for accurately calculating the likelihood of an event.
 We use different mathematical methods, such as logistic